ithron/microCT-Toolbox/README.md

 This way the produced masks are of high quality, but on the downside the method is computationally more expensive.
 Also a smoothing operation is added to the endosteal mask creation process to make the endosteal surface less sensitive to trabecles branching from the cortex.

-**Beware that dependeing on the size of the input volume, this function may take a lot of time and use a log of memory.
+**Beware that dependeing on the size of the input volume, this function may take a lot of time and use a lot of memory.
 For example segmenting a 3 giga voxel volume takes about 12 hours on a Intel(R) Core(TM) i7-8700K CPU @ 3.70GHz with 64GB of RAM and has a peak memory consuption of about 80GB.**

 ## Sparse Cortex Center and Cortical Thickness